aldonline/fast-pyramid-generator/README.md

 There are many formats and viewers, each one with small differences in the image layout format.
 This particular generator conforms to the DZI ( Microsoft Deep Zoom format ).
 To learn more visit the [OpenZoom project Homepage](http://www.openzoom.org/).

 Normal Pyramid generators take one large image as input and produce the tiles and necessary folder structure.
 This approach is pretty simple to understand and use.
-However, we needed to add two features ( incremental/partial generation, low memory consumption ) that forced us to look for an alternate strategy.
+However, we needed to radically improve performance and memory consumption and that forced us to look for an alternative strategy.

 ## Tweak 1: Pre-Tiling